 (1).Sinomenium acutum(Thunb.)Rehd.et Wils.: It is commonly known as Qīng Téng.
 Wood lianas, up to 20 meters long.
 Stem grayish brown, with irregular cracks; Branchlets terete, linear, pilose or subglabrous.
 Leaves papery to leathery, cordate or ovoid, 7~15 cm long, 5~10 cm wide, apex acuminate or acute, base cordate or sub truncate, entire or 3~7 angular-lobed, upper green, lower glaucous, young leaves tomentose, old leaves glabrous or just below pilose, palmate veins are usually 5; Petiole length 5~15 cm.
 Panicles axillary, large, hairy; Flowers small, yellowish-green, unisexual plant; 6 sepals, 2-wheeled, abaxially pilose; 6 petals, 0.7-1 mm long; 9~12 male flowers and stamens; Female flowers sterile; stamens filiform, 3 carpels.
 Drupe oblate, slightly askew, 5~8 mm in diameter, red to clear red.
 Its flowering period is summer, fruiting in autumn.

-Ecological environment: It grows in forests, forest margins, gullies or thickets, climbing trees or stone mountains.
-Resources distribution: distributed in the Yangtze river basin and the south of all areas, south to the north of Guangdong province.
+Ecological environment: The plant grows in forests, forest margins, gullies or thickets, climbing on trees or stone mountains.
+Resources distribution: The plant distributes in the Yangtze river basin and the south areas of China, south to the north of Guangdong province.

 Trait identification: stem cylindrical, slightly curved, slender stems bent into bundles, 0.5~2 cm in diameter, greenish-brown to gray-brown in the surface, with longitudinal wrinkles, fine transverse cracks, and lenticels, nodes slightly enlarged, with protruding branch marks or leaf marks.
 Thin stem brittle slightly hard, relatively easy to break, the cross-section of the wood part grayish brown, cracked sheet; Rough stem hard, cross-section brown, wood with radial texture xi said wheel grain and can be seen most holes, the center pith fine, yellow and white, some odor, taste slightly bitter.
 A uniform strip is preferred.